Does My Cat Like To Be Warm or Cool?

 • cuddling up next to you

-Your “just right” temperature will probably be fine with your cat, but when they want to nap they will probably find themselves a warm spot.
+Your “just right” normal house temperature will probably be fine with your cat, but when they want to nap they will probably find themselves a warm spot.

 2. their ancestry – Genetic analysis of modern cat DNA has led animal researchers to conclude that our domestic cats (Felis Silvestris Catus) evolved from the Near Eastern Wildcat (Felis Silvestris Lybica), which is a sub-species of the African Wildcat.